Algebraically Special, Real Alpha Geometries

-24pt \centerline {\chapter Algebraically Special, Real Alpha-Geometries} 24pt {\section Abstract}\hfil We exploit the spinor description of four-dimensional Walker geometry to describe the local geometry of four-dimensional neutral geometries with algebraically degenerate self-dual Weyl curvature and an integrable distribution of $\alpha$-planes ({\sl algebraically special real $\alpha$-geometry\/}).
-In particular, we provide a derivation of the hyperheavenly equation from conformal rescaling formulae.
+24pt \centerline {\chapter Algebraically Special, Real Alpha-Geometries} 24pt {\section Abstract}\hfil We exploit the spinor description of four-dimensional Walker geometry, and conformal rescalings of such, to describe the local geometry of four-dimensional neutral geometries with algebraically degenerate self-dual Weyl curvature and an integrable distribution of $\alpha$-planes ({\sl algebraically special real $\alpha$-geometry\/}).
+In particular, we determine the behaviour of Walker geometry under conformal rescaling and provide a derivation of the hyperheavenly equation from conformal rescaling formulae.
 24pt Peter R Law.
-4 Mack Place, Monroe, NY 10950, USA. prldb@member.ams.org\hfil Yasuo Matsushita.
-Section of Mathematics, School of Engineering, University of Shiga Prefecture, Hikone 522-8533, Japan. matsushita.y@usp.ac.jp 24pt 2000 MSC: 53B30, 53C27, 53C50\hfil Key Words and Phrases: neutral geometry, Walker geometry, Weyl curvature, four dimensions, spinors.
+4 Mack Place, Monroe, NY 10950, USA. prldb@member.ams.org; prldb@yahoo.com\hfil Yasuo Matsushita.
+Section of Mathematics, School of Engineering, University of Shiga Prefecture, Hikone 522-8533, Japan. matsushita.y@e.usp.ac.jp 24pt 2000 MSC: 53B30, 53C27, 53C50\hfil Key Words and Phrases: neutral geometry, Walker geometry, Weyl curvature, four dimensions, spinors.
 24pt \eject {\section 1.
-Introduction} 12pt Throughout this paper, $(M,h)$ denotes a four-dimensional manifold $M$ equipped with a metric $h$ of neutral signature and will be referred to as a neutral geometry.
+Introduction} 12pt Throughout this paper, $(M,h)$ denotes a real, four-dimensional manifold $M$ equipped with a metric $h$ of neutral signature and will be referred to as a neutral geometry.
 Law (2006) contains the algebraic classification of the Weyl curvature spinors of a neutral geometry.
 Our aim in this paper is to shed light on those neutral geometries for which at least one of the two Weyl curvature spinors is algebraically special, i.e., admits a Weyl principal spinor (WPS), see Law (2006), of multiplicity greater than one.

-An important class of examples is provided by Walker geometry, i.e., a neutral geometry $(M,g)$ which admits a parallel distribution $\cal D$ of totally null planes, see Walker (1950) and Law \& Matsushita (2008).
+An important class of examples is provided by Walker geometry, i.e., a neutral geometry $(M,g)$ that admits a parallel distribution $\cal D$ of totally null planes, see Walker (1950) and Law \& Matsushita (2008).
 As shown in Law \& Matsushita (2008), with its canonical choice of orientation a Walker geometry can be characterized (at least locally) by a (real) projective primed spinor field $[\pi^{A'}]$.
 The projective spinor field defines, at each point $p \in M$, an $\alpha$-plane

 where $S_p$ is the fibre at $p$ of the bundle (defined at least locally) of unprimed spinors and $\pi^{A'}$ is a scaled representative of $[\pi^{A'}]$.
 The collection of these $\alpha$-planes constitutes the distribution $\cal D$.
 The condition for this distribution of $\alpha$-planes (hereafter, {\sl $\alpha$-distribution\/}) to be parallel is